Posted: December 20, 2013

 A Bleak Future with Fake Antivirus Protection

 Futurro Antivirus is one of the most common forms of scamware examined by malware experts, that of a rogue anti-virus product that pretends to be able to detect viruses and other threats, but doesn't have any real ability to do so.
 While Futurro Antivirus may deliver various formats of pop-up warnings and imitate the natural results of an anti-malware scanner, Futurro Antivirus doesn't try to detect or block legitimatize threats to your PC, and any information given by Futurro Antivirus always should be considered suspect.
-In this respect, Futurro Antivirus is identical to other carefully-designed hoaxes of PC security from the WinWeb Security family which inludes Antivirus Security, System Security, AntiSpyware Pro 2009, Total Security, Total Security 2009, Security Tool, Trojan.RogueAV.a.gen, System Adware Scanner 2010, FakeAlert-KW.e, Advanced Security Tool 2010, System Tool 2011, Security Shield, MS Removal Tool, Personal Shield Pro, Advanced PC Shield 2012, Security Sphere 2012 and Antivirus Center.
+In this respect, Futurro Antivirus is identical to other carefully-designed hoaxes of PC security from the WinWeb Security family which inludes Antivirus Security, System Security, AntiSpyware Pro 2009, Total Security, Total Security 2009, Security Tool, Trojan.RogueAV.a.gen, System Adware Scanner 2010, FakeAlert-KW.e, Advanced Security Tool 2010, System Tool 2011, MS Removal Tool, Antivirus Center, Security Shield, Personal Shield Pro, Advanced PC Shield 2012 and Security Sphere 2012.

 Even if that were Futurro Antivirus's only real abilities, its delivery of fraudulent system information would make it worth classifying Futurro Antivirus as a danger to your system.
 Regrettably, malware experts also warn that variants of Futurro Antivirus may include other functions that are more aggressive than a simple pop-up.
 The most common rogue anti-virus software-related attacks include: